 - €10 for one meal at a cheap restaurant

-- €40 for one meal at a high-end restaurant
+- €40 for one meal at a higher-end restaurant

 Costs for transportation in Finland

-Costs for transportation in Finland in 2021 varies a lot again, this time depending on the type of transportation that you choose.
+Costs for transportation here varies a lot again, this time depending on the type of transportation that you choose.

 Should you decide to use the public transport on a daily basis, you should know that the monthly public transport ticket is around €65.
 For a single ride ticket for public transport, on the other hand, if you go by bus occasionally, for example, the cost is closer to €3.